-Nigeria burns while presidency defends lunch photos in Paris — Atiku
+Nigeria burns while Presidency defends lunch photos in Paris — Atiku

 Former Vice President Atiku Abubakar

-Former Vice President Atiku Abubakar has criticised the Presidency over what he described as misplaced priorities, accusing it of focusing on defending photographs of President Bola Tinubu’s meals in Paris at a time Nigeria is battling hunger, insecurity and economic hardship.
+ABUJA—Former Vice President, Atiku Abubakar, has criticised the Presidency over what he described as misplaced priorities, accusing it of focusing on defending photographs of President Bola Tinubu’s meals in Paris at a time Nigeria was battling hunger, insecurity and economic hardship.

-The criticism was contained in a statement signed by Phrank Shaibu, Senior Special Assistant on Public Communication to Atiku Abubakar, in which the former Vice President faulted the Presidency’s latest ‘Stop Press’ and questioned its sense of urgency amid worsening national conditions.
+In a statement by Phrank Shaibu, his Senior Special Assistant on Public Communication, the former vice president faulted the Presidency’s latest ‘stop press’ and questioned its sense of urgency amid worsening national conditions.

 “Nigeria is burning.
-The presidency is editing pictures.
-It is time for the Presidency to abandon public relations theatrics, return home, and confront the emergencies facing Nigerians – hunger, insecurity, and economic collapse – with urgency, humility, and action.
-That is the minimum Nigerians expect,” the former vice president said.
+The Presidency is editing pictures.
+It is time for the Presidency to abandon public relations theatrics, return home, and confront the emergencies facing Nigerians – hunger, insecurity, and economic collapse with urgency, humility, and action.
+That is the minimum Nigerians expect.”

 Disclaimer